The Keto Store's Allulose Products

 A: Whether you are Vegan, Keto/Low Carb, Diabetic or Gluten-free, Allulose is suitable.

 Q: What's the risk of any cross contamination?

 A: While our premises also process tree nuts, sesame, gluten, soy and milk, it is segregated, scheduled at different times and uses separate equipment with sanitisation methods, to minimise any risk of cross-contamination.
-We have an A+ NP3 Food Safety Programme (that's the highest you can get).
+We have an A rated NP3 Food Safety Programme.